 - Earn designation credits towards the LUTCF* or FSS*

 - Take the course free of charge

 - Earn state Continuing Education (CE) credits (check your state for availability)*

 - Hone your own sales and interpersonal skills

 - Enjoy the personal satisfaction of teaching sales skills that help others succeed

 New Moderator Compensation Program!

 Earn up to $1,000 moderating LUTCF/FSS classes!
-Moderators teaching LUTCF/FSS classes in 2010 will be compensated as follows:
+Moderators teaching LUTCF/FSS classes will be compensated as follows: